 Is It Safe to Drink Tap Water in the U.S.?

 All municipal water systems in the United States provide clean and safe drinking water.
-Water supplies are regulated by the government and must be tested regularly.
+The government regulates water supplies, and they must be tested regularly.
 If they are significant, national news is often well-publicized, where water safety problems and emergency notices are issued if a rare temporary situation results in unsafe water.

 The Office of Enforcement and Compliance Assurance noted that the EPA faced a discouraging list of challenges in its ongoing efforts, particularly with small systems that “lack the basic infrastructure, resources, and capacity to provide clean drinking water to the public.

 Clean and safe water remains a precious and often scarce commodity.
-The good news is that continued development in water treatment, both on a small and large scale, can alleviate a lot of unsafe conditions.
+The good news is that continued development in water treatment, both on a small and large scale, can alleviate many unsafe conditions.
 Implementing proper systems where they are needed and paying careful attention to the ones already in place will fulfill one of the most basic human needs.

 Related stories about Tap Water in America